-Parents frequently asked questions
+Parents' frequently asked questions

 The purpose of the Ofsted inspection is to identify strengths and weaknesses so that we, as providers, can improve the quality of educational provision and help children achieve the Early Learning Goals for children's learning on entering compulsory education.
+Seedling Nursery have the highest rating of Outstanding.

 It is also to assure parents and the public that the nursery education funded by the Government is of an acceptable quality.
-Currently this allows 15 hours of free entitlement for children the term after their 3rd birthday.
-This entitlement is for term time only.

-Seedling Nursery is open from 8:00 to 18:00 with sessions running up to, or from, 13:00.
+Seedling Nursery is open from 8:00 to 18:00.

 We are open 51 weeks of the year.
 We are closed for the week between Christmas and New Year, Public Holidays and weekends.